 Stamp out capitalism = stamp out exploitation = stamp out inequality = stamp out a nightmare existence.

 This piece is designed solely to open up the reader’s mind to how it is psychology that most accurately and fundamentally defines either a socialist or capitalist.
-Perhaps for the future, when assessing both the socialist and capitalist, we should view them, respectively, as a psychological, taxonomic, delineation between humanity and inhumanity?
+Perhaps for the future, when assessing both the socialist and capitalist, we should view them, respectively, as a psychological, taxonomic, delineation between humanity and inhumanity.

-To be defined as the latter should be regarded as a grave insult, as such diseased minds can bring no good to society overall and are, I believe, the root cause of every man-made ill to inflict our societies and planet.
+To be defined as the latter should be regarded as a grave insult, as such diseased minds can bring no good to society overall and are, we believe, the root cause of every man-made ill to inflict our societies and planet.
 From current government measures of austerity, to the toxic destruction of our environment, the capitalist psychology is responsible for it all.

 ‘Capitalism thrives in the Dark.
 Socialism lives in the Light.’

 If you care about this, please tell others